 A corporation is a legal entity that's created by filing Articles of Incorporation and owned by shareholders.
 The corporation assumes all liabilities and debts of the company and shareholders are protected from them.
 The income of a corporation is taxed twice.
 The corporation entity is taxed, and individual income taxes are withheld from employees' wages.
 The same is true for corporate shareholders when dividends are distributed from their shareholdings.

 Jackson Conventions Inc. is a convention center in Rockport.
 The company has an area where they sell concessions in addition to renting booth areas for convention attendees.
 The company employs several hundred people to manage and run the facilities.
 The company will need to register for withholding tax, sales tax, food and beverage tax and county innkeeper’s tax.
 Sales tax and food and beverage tax should be added to the purchase of any concessions, and the employees must all have withholding tax paid from their salaries.
 Since the corporation operates in Spencer County, they must collect innkeeper's tax and a food and beverage tax.
 At the end of the year, the corporation must file taxes as well as pass out W-2s for all it's employees.

-This example shows one of the many possibilities for corporation.
+Note: This example shows one of the many possibilities for corporation.
 It is not meant to provide legal advice for organizing your business.

 - Other Business Types

 There are several other potential entity structures for your business including S corporations, limited liability companies (LLC), limited partnerships (LP) and limited liability partnerships (LLP).
 For more information about these structures see the INBiz overview on business registration and DOR's guide to choosing the proper income tax form.